George

 Though, in reviewing the incidents of

-my administration, I am unconscious of intentional
+my administration, I am unconscious of intentional error,

-indulgence; and that, after forty-five years of my
+after forty-five years of my life dedicated to its service

-the faults of incompetent abilities will be consigned
+with an upright zeal, the faults of incompetent abilities

-of rest.
+to the mansions of rest.

 Relying on its kindness in this as in